 Phone: (215) 814-3407

-The final remedy for the former facility is complete and consists of institutional controls to restrict land use and groundwater use.
-These institutional controls will be codified in an environmental covenant to be finalized shortly.
+The final remedy for the former facility is complete and consists of institutional controls to restrict land use and groundwater use on a portion of the facility property.
+These institutional controls were codified in an environmental covenant recorded with the Schuylkill County Recorder of Deeds on March 21, 2014.
 The Final Decision for the facility was issued by EPA on September 28, 2012.

 An Environmental Indicator (EI) inspection was performed in February 2009 to determine if human exposures to contamination and migration of contaminated groundwater are under control at the former Keystone Chemical facility.
 Remedial efforts since the facility’s closure in 1986 have focused on proper closure of Impoundment A and groundwater monitoring primarily for hazardous inorganic contaminants leaching from the impoundment.
 In March 1993 the facility obtained clean closure certification from the PADEP.
 EPA determined that both EIs were under control at the facility after a May 2011 site visit.
 More information on the investigation and remediation of the facility can be found in the Statement of Basis, below.

 The former Keystone Chemical facility was originally used for the disposal of coal refuse and was also mined for coal in the 1970s.
 In 1978 the facility was leased to Keystone Chemical, who operated a waste oil recovery operation and a landfill (Impoundment A) for the disposal of stabilized sludge.
 The facility was sold to Van Dexter Manufacturing in 1982, who continued to operate the facility under the Keystone Chemical name.
 All operations ceased at the facility in 1986.
 All operational structures were demolished, wastes deposited in impoundment A were removed, and the impoundment was closed.
 The facility is currently vacant and owned by the Trustees of the Estate of Stephen Girard.